petarov/nenu/README.md

 # Usage

 Generate web site contents into an output folder called `_site` using the markdown files from `_posts`.
-By default, the website uses the  `blazer` template:
+By default, the website uses the  `blazer` theme:

     nenu_linux_amd64 -p _posts -o _site

-Specify another template to use:
+Specify another theme to use:

-    nenu_linux_amd64 -p _posts -o _site -t templates/my-custom-template
+    nenu_linux_amd64 -p _posts -o _site -t themes/my-custom-theme

 # Development